E-Safety at Arnold Mill

 At Arnold Mill Primary School we take safeguarding very seriously and extend our concerns to the safety of our children when using ICT.
 The Internet is an invaluable tool for life-long learning and communication, we just have to help our children learn to use this invaluable tool safely.

 If you have any questions regarding E-Safety, we would be happy to help.
-Please come and talk to Mrs Leonard or Mrs James.
+Please come and talk to Mr Booth, Mrs Lloyd or Mrs Oldfield.

 E-safety website links to explore with your child